-The MHA will perform criminal background checks for all adult household members.
+The MHA will perform criminal background checks for all adult household members 18 years of age or older.

 If the results of the criminal background check indicate there may have been past criminal activity, but the results are inconclusive, the MHA will request a fingerprint card and will request information from the National Crime Information Center (NCIC).